sverma1012/pollution/README.md

 * Scipy

 **About the Dataset:**
-The dataset was found in [UCI Machine Learning] (https://archive.ics.uci.edu/ml/datasets/Beijing+PM2.5+Data).
+The dataset was found in [UCI Machine Learning](https://archive.ics.uci.edu/ml/datasets/Beijing+PM2.5+Data).
 The dataset contains hourly data about the PM 2.5 levels of the U.S. Embassy in Beijing.